urcomputeringpal/codespaces-examples/README.md

 ## Known Issues

-### Websockets fail to connect for several minutes at startup

-The `Origin` header is improperly set to `localhost` for several minutes on Websocket requests, causing them to be rejected.

-Reproduction and details here: https://github.com/jnewland/codespaces-websockets-bug

 ### Forwarded Ports are unstable after rebuild if using Docker Compose

 Sometimes they don't work at all, sometimes they drop every other request.
 Manually stopping and then stopping the port-forward seems to work around the problem.